Next Generation Authoring FAQs

 Sometimes if the items in your list span the full height of your screen then you will need to use the combination of click and mouse/trackpad to activate the drag behavior.

-Will the new features work with the previous authoring experience?
+Do Next Generation Authoring features work with the previous authoring experience?

 Mostly, yes, Next Generation Authoring features can be used in the previous authoring experience.
-See the limitations section.
+See the section.

 Limitations